KaarisMoiLeCrane/EcoleDirecte-Plus/README_EN.md

 > Vous ne comprenez pas l'anglais ?
 Regardez le [*LISEZ-MOI* français](./README.md) !

 <h1 align="center">The website just got/is having a graphic redesign causing the extension to not work.
-It is being repaired to adapt to the new website.</h1>
+It is being repaired to adapt to the new website.
+I need to fix the problem with the grades and the extension will fully work again with the new design.</h1>
 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>